milkyware/milkyware.github.io/_drafts/2025-08-04-adopting-bicep-linting.md

 ```
 <!-- {% endraw %} -->

-With the converter tool installed, I can now use it alongside `az bicep lint` in an `AzureCLI@2` task to lint a bicep file in a pipeline and output **JUnit results** to be published as test results.
+With the converter tool installed, we can now use it alongside `az bicep lint` in an `AzureCLI@2` task to lint a bicep file in a pipeline and output **JUnit results** to be published as test results.

-Below is an abbreviated version of the `AzureCLI@2` task linting and then converting to JUnit:
+Below is an abbreviated version of the `AzureCLI@2` task linting and then converting to JUnit for publishing:

 <!-- {% raw %} -->
 ```yaml